frederic-perez/AmE-dictionary/data/dictionary.md

 __party poppers__
 __party__ _n_
 __partyer__ _n_ :two::pencil2: (_or less commonly_ partier) A person who enjoys hosting or going to parties.
-__parvenu__ _n_ :two: A person who has suddenly risen to a higher social and economic class and has not yet gained social acceptance by others in that class.
+__parvenu__ _n_ :three: (parvenus) A person who has suddenly risen to a higher social and economic class and has not yet gained social acceptance by others in that class.
 __pass out__ _phr v_ :three: To become unconscious.
 __pass policy__
 __pass up__